binlab/terraform-provider-jsonschema/docs/data-sources/jsonschema_validator.md

 For a complete example, see `examples/ref_overrides/` in the provider repository.

 ## JSON5 Features Supported
+## Document Format Support

+Documents and schemas support multiple formats:

+### JSON5 Features

-Both `document` content and schema files support JSON5 syntax:
+Both document and schema files with `.json` or `.json5` extensions support:

 - **Comments**: `// single-line` and `/* multi-line */` comments
 - **Trailing commas**: Arrays and objects can have trailing commas